RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts.md

 -   `      min_disulfides     ` : Specifies the maximum number of disulfides allowed in the output structure.
 -   `      min_loop     ` : Specifies the minimum number of residues between the two cysteines to be disulfide bonded; used to avoid disulfides that link pieces of chain that are already close in primary structure.
 -   `      fast_disulf     ` : Sets the build\_disulf, quick\_and\_dirty, and bypass\_fragment flags to true.
 Also bypasses any design during remodel, including building the disulfide itself!
 This means that the remodel mover must be followed by a design mover such as FastDesign.
 This is my recommended method for building multiple disulfides into a *de novo* scaffold.
+-   `      keep_current_disulfides     ` : Will prevent Remodel from using a residue that is already part of a disulfide to form a new disulfide
+-   `      include_current_disulfides     ` : Forces Remodel to include the existing disulfides on the list of potential disulfides (not much purpose except for debugging).

 Note that no blueprint is required when fast\_disulf or build\_disulf; if no blueprint is provided, all residues will be considered as potential cysteine locations.